 - Hit the Apps from Unknown Sources option.
 Some people see this as a toggle; flip it on.

-- Otherwise, select the browser you will be using to download and install your files, such as Silk or Chrome for Kindle Fire.
+- Otherwise, select the browser you will be using to download and install your files.
 Alternatively, you can use the Files app or any other file manager app.

 Sideloading apps on your Amazon Kindle Fire: